tomhodgins/cheq/README.md

 // example
 cheq remove all
-cheq remove tagged project1
+cheq remove tagged work
-cheq remove checked
-cheq remove unchecked
-cheq remove a3
+cheq remove tagged work project1 cheq remove checked cheq remove unchecked cheq remove a3
 ```

-Using the `remove` function we can remove individual checklist items by their ID, or sets of items matching keywords `all`, `tagged` with a tag supplied, `checked` or `unchecked`.
+Using the `remove` function we can remove individual checklist items by their ID, or sets of items matching keywords `all`, `tagged` with one or more tags supplied, `checked` or `unchecked`.
 This action is irreversible.

 ### check